A2-ai/presentifyr/README.md

-# pptx
+# presentifyr

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of pptx is to automate creation of PowerPoints for outputs for internal reviews or report reference purposes.
+The goal of presentifyr is to automate creation of PowerPoints for outputs for internal reviews or report reference purposes.

 ## Installation

-To install the development version of pptx:
+To install the development version of presentifyr:

-1. In your general project directory, `gh repo clone A2-ai/pptx`
+1. In your general project directory, `gh repo clone A2-ai/presentifyr`

 2a.
 For projects with renv snapshots of 2024-07-20 or later: Within the project you want to use the app (run these separately):